 Switching gears to our last area, this facility was awarded a decent long-term care score.
 Although this isn't nearly as dominant as many of its other category grades, this is still a middle of the pack score.
 Long-term care grades are used to measure a facility's performance as a traditional convalescent home, as opposed to focusing more on the skilled nursing services provided by a skilled nursing facility.
 In addition to assessing the quantity of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
 This facility vaccinated 92.85714 percent of its residents.
 This is a few points below what we were hoping for but still a reasonably acceptable percentage.
 On a more positive note, this nursing home was able to limit hospitalizations.
 Indeed, it had only 0.02 hospitalizations per one thousand long-term resident days, which is an impressively low number.

 Compared to national and state averages across all facilities.

 Falls City Nursing and Rehabilitation Center Quality Metrics

 Minimizes Pressure Ulcers

-This tells you the percent of patients who suffered from a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are routinely the result of patients staying in one position for too long.
-Better nursing care can limit the number of pressure ulcers sustained by residents in a nursing home.
+This is the percentage of patients who have had a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are routinely the result of residents not being moved frequently enough.
+Better nursing care can minimize the percentage of residents in a nursing home who sustain pressure ulcers.